-From time to time, the Company may have certain contingent liabilities that arise in the ordinary course of business.
-The Company accrues a liability for such matters when it is probable that future expenditures will be made, and such expenditures can be reasonably estimated.
-There have been no contingent liabilities requiring accrual or disclosure as of December 31, 2022 or December 31, 2021.
+From time to time, we may have certain contingent liabilities that arise in the ordinary course of business.
+We accrue a liability for such matters when it is probable that future expenditures will be made, and such expenditures can be reasonably estimated.
+There have been no contingent liabilities requiring accrual or disclosure as of December 31, 2023 or December 31, 2022.